 Getting started: Build a DIY Bookshelf

-Use the Cutting List (see Additional Information, below) as a guide for cutting all the parts.
+Use the cut list (see Additional Information, below) as a guide for cutting all the parts.
 The next step is to mark the shelf positions on the shelf sides.
 It’s important to keep track of the orientation of the parts.
 For reference, we placed a piece of masking tape on the top of each side, and on the top side of each shelf.
-Justin and Jackson used a framing square to draw lines indicating the bottom of each shelf (Photo 1).
+Justin and Jackson used a framing square to draw lines indicating the bottom of each shelf.

 No need to mark the location of biscuits on the shelves and sides.
 Instead make marks on the scrap of wood used as a fence.
 Draw marks to indicate the outside edges of the 1×8 shelves and sides, and mark 1-3/4 in. in from each edge to indicate the center of the biscuits.
 To use the fence, line up the outside marks with the edges of the part you’re cutting slots in.
-And then line up the center mark on the biscuit-joining tool with the marks for the center of the biscuits (Photos 3 and 4).
+And then line up the center mark on the biscuit-joining tool with the marks for the center of the biscuits.

-To mark the legs and sides for biscuits, set the legs in position and make pairs of marks that line up with each other on the legs and sides (Photo 2).
+To mark the legs and sides for biscuits, set the legs in position and make pairs of marks that line up with each other on the legs and sides.
 Put a piece of masking tape on the top of each 2×2 leg, and keep this facing up when you cut the biscuit slots.
-Photo 7 shows how to bevel the legs.

 Cut slots for the biscuits

 Biscuit joiners have a flip-down fence that can be used to position the slots, but instead we’re showing a method that allows you to reference the slots from the base of the biscuit joiner.